youyifong/tsp/README.md

 Output

-- A new image file named *wholeslide*.png will be saved.
+- A new image file named *wholeslide*.png will be saved in the current directory.